Find all the latest marketing trends on the J&C Blog.

 Content marketing is the gentle handshake — an introduction of an idea or brand instead of the direct sales pitch.

 For example: A customer reads a blog post about improving business systems with a new SaaS solution technology and how they might be able to decrease operational expenses by reducing a production timeline.
 At that moment, the customer might or might not actually be in the market for a new SaaS product and is comfortably using a different provider’s solution.
-But if the quality of the content is there, that customer may just bookmark your company blog and revisit.
-Maybe next time that same customer downloads an ebook and soon they are looking at your service as a potential answer to this new SaaS need they have.
-A need the customer may not even have realized they had until your original blog post got them to start thinking about possibilities.
+But if the quality of the content is there, that customer may just bookmark your company blog and revisit it.
+Maybe next time that same customer downloads an ebook and soon they are looking at your service as a potential answer to this new SaaS need they have — meeting a need need the customer may not even have realized they had until your original blog post got them to start thinking about possibilities.

 Deeper engagement means creating content that is worth customers’ time and energy by answering their questions and providing worthwhile information about a topic of interest that a brand can reasonably claim thought leadership over.

-Our example customer reads a blog post about improving production timelines with the use of a new SaaS product and goes on to fill out a form for an ebook download about a similar topic.
+Think about the customer from the example scenario.
+This customer reads a blog post about improving production timelines with the use of a new SaaS product and goes on to fill out a form for an ebook download about a similar topic.
 Smart content marketing uses that data, those behaviors, to tailor a message to that customer by advertising further similar engagement opportunities with banner ads and email by offering assessments or new content downloads.
-The previously displayed customer engagement behavior gives a brand enough information to predict their needs and try to provide further helpful resources — earning the respect and loyalty of our example customer.
+The previously displayed customer engagement behavior gives a brand enough information to predict their needs and try to provide further helpful resources — earning the respect and loyalty of that customer

 Capitalize on the new buyer’s journey and increase revenue with content marketing

-People are, simply put, buying differently today than they have ever before.
+People are buying differently today than they have ever before.
 If your brand is able to capitalize on the total customer experience by engaging with buyers before they are even actively looking for a product, you will be able to claim a bigger piece of the available market.

-The potential revenue up for grabs due to changes in consumer spending and buyers switching brands is estimated at $1.6 trillion — a 29% increase from 2010, reported Accenture.
-This increase in revenue availability is due to the 56% of customers who said that the number of brands they consider for a given product or service has increased significantly over the last decade.
-Not only are customers considering more brands than ever, but they are also more open to switching providers, with 46% of customers saying they are more likely to buy from someone new than 10 years ago.
+The potential revenue up for grabs due to changes in consumer spending and buyers switching brands is estimated at $1.6 trillion — a 29% increase from last decade, reported Accenture.
+According to a 2019 study, 72% of customers say they consider two to four different brands before they purchase.
+Not only are customers considering more brands than ever, but they are also more open to try a new provider, with 86% of customers saying they are open to switching brands.

 Topics: Content Marketing